Crisheight/Crisheight/README.md

 - 👋 Hi, I’m Cris
-- 👀 I love eSports, design, and webdev
+- 👀 I love exploring languages, design, and webdev
-- 🌱 I’m currently learning React, and exploring UI guidelines
+- 🌱 I’m currently learning React, and gaining a deeper handle on CS fundamentals
-- 💞️ I’m looking to collaborate on cool websites, or opensource projects
+- 💞️ I’m looking to collaborate on opensource projects
-- 📫 You can reach me at @Crisheight on socials and Twitch
+- 📫 You can reach me at @Crisheight on all social platforms
 - ✔️ Business inqueries: crisheight@gmail.com

 <!---